CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

         [scheduled task](../user_guide/scheduler.md), __unless__ the Series is
         marked as `Unmonitored`.

-3. Open the "Episode Data" tab - there should now be either 62 or 80 Episodes, depending on whether you have turned on or off the Specials syncing.
+3. There should now be either 62 or 80 Episodes, depending on whether you have turned on or off the Specials syncing.
+There may be more or less if you used your personal server as the Episode Data Source.

 ## Source Images